bsendpacket/nixcfg/README.md

 # Notes
+- The installation assumes that you have access to curl and git from your distro's default package manager.
+These can be removed after installation, as they will be installed via nix.
 - The installation assumes that you do _not_ have i3 already installed.
 If you have i3 installed, it must be removed prior to installation to prevent conflicts.
 - The installation assumes that you have your `/home` directory on the same partition as your `/root` directory.
 If this is not the case, please use `sudo cp` instead of `sudo ln` for #11.